Gloria Conyers Hewitt

 Gloria Conyers Hewitt (born 1935) is an American mathematician.
-She was the fourth African-American woman to receive a PhD in Mathematics.
+She was the fourth African-American woman to receive a Ph.D. in mathematics.
 Her main research interests were in group theory and abstract algebra.
 She is the first African American woman to chair a math department in the United States.

 Early life and education

-Hewitt was born on October 26, 1935 in Sumter, South Carolina.
+Hewitt was born on October 26, 1935, in Sumter, South Carolina.
 She entered Fisk University in 1952 and graduated in 1956 with a degree in secondary mathematics education.
 Without her knowledge, department chairman Lee Lorch recommended Hewitt to two graduate schools.
 As a result, she was offered a fellowship at the University of Washington in her senior year, though she had not applied for it.
-Hewitt received her masters from there in 1960, and then her Ph.D. (with a thesis on "Direct and Inverse Limits of Abstract Algebras") in 1962.
+Hewitt received her master's degree from there in 1960, and then her Ph.D. (with a thesis on "Direct and Inverse Limits of Abstract Algebras") in 1962.

 Career

 In 1961, Hewitt joined the faculty at the University of Montana.
 In 1966 she became tenured and promoted to associate professor, then in 1972, to full professor.
 In 1995, she was elected chair of the Department of Mathematical Science.
 She served in that position until she retired in June 1999, with the title of Professor Emeritus.

 While a professor at the University of Montana she participated in multiple other organizations.
 She served on the executive council of the mathematical honor society, Pi Mu Epsilon.
 She served as the chair of the committee that writes questions for the mathematics section of the GREs.
 Hewitt was also a faculty consultant for the Advanced Placement examination in calculus.
 In 1995, she was awarded an ETS Certificate of Appreciation after twelve years of service.

 Hewitt served on the Board of Governors of the Mathematical Association of America.

 She was known for many mathematics accomplishments but most of all for being one of the first three black women to receive a mathematics award.

 Hewitt's works focus on two mathematic areas: abstract algebra and group theory.
 She has eight published research papers and twenty-one unpublished lectures.

 One would expect Hewitt to have faced many racial and gender oriented obstacles; however, in a personal interview she stated that she did not feel there had been any racial incidents in her career that had a detrimental effect on her studies.
 She did however, write an article in the Annals of the New York Academy of Sciences, titled "The Status of Women in Mathematics".
 Hewitt has said that "Some of my fellow graduate students did all they could to help and encourage me.
 They included me in most of their activities.
 I know this situation was not the norm for a lot of Blacks studying mathematics, but I was fortunate enough to be at the right place at the right time."